 He had already achieved a great name in politics before he entered the theatre of war.
-If he had been brought into closer communication with Kossuth, especially towards the closing scene of the war of independence, we are convinced that he would have rescued Hungarian Liberty, or at least, have averted the disgraceful catastrophe, produced by the arch-traitor Görgey.
+If he had been brought into closer communication with Kossuth, especially towards the closing scene of the war of independence, we are convinced that he would have rescued Hungarian Liberty, or at least, trial: but the examination, even as officially con- have averted the disgraceful catastrophe, produced by the arch traitor Görgey.